weewx/weewx/docs_src/reference/skin-options/imagegenerator.md

 #### axis_label_font_path

-The path to the font to be use for the x- and y-axis labels.
+The path to the font to be used for the x- and y-axis labels.
 Optional.
 If not given, or if WeeWX cannot find the font, then the default PIL font will be used.